 These add-ons range from the simple to the extremely technical.
 You can get microphone extension boards, perfect for building your own Amazon Echo or Google Home.
-You can add display boards, for making the Pi 4 a handheld computing device – options include multicolored e-ink displays, touch screens and more.
+You can add display boards, for making the Pi 4 a handheld computing device – options include multicolored e-ink displays (opens in new tab), touch screens (opens in new tab) and more.
 Motor boards and servo hats are great for building remote-control vehicles and robots, speaker bonnets let you roll your own streaming music player, and you can even get a pair of small displays that are made to let you add animated eyes to a costume.

 And, if you want something that's a little less intense, but still lets you scratch that itch for DIY tech, there are plenty of kits that let you assemble and experiment, while still holding your hand as needed.
-There are basic kits for getting started with the Pi 4, which bundle the Pi 4 with accessories like cables, a case and even a preloaded microSD card.
-Past versions of the Pi have also had gaming kits offered, like a DIY retro console, complete with game controllers, or a build-it-yourself arcade-style fightstick kit, to help you get the real retro gaming feel at home.
+There are basic kits (opens in new tab) for getting started with the Pi 4, which bundle the Pi 4 with accessories like cables, a case and even a preloaded microSD card.
+Past versions of the Pi have also had gaming kits offered, like a DIY retro console (opens in new tab), complete with game controllers, or a build-it-yourself arcade-style fightstick kit (opens in new tab), to help you get the real retro gaming feel at home.
 There aren't many gaming kits out for the Pi 4 just yet, but that will likely change once gaming support improves for the newest member of the RasPi family.